Picovoice/porcupine/binding/web/README.md

 }
 ```

-Add to the `options` object an `processErrorCallback` function if you would like to catch errors:
+create an `options` object and add a `processErrorCallback` function if you would like to catch errors:

 ```typescript
 function processErrorCallback(error: string) {